 Well there is! as you’d probably expect really.
 There are a multitude of beer applications out there and we’re sure some of the tech savvy ones amongst you have already found them and have been putting them to good use.
-Now there are apps available for the beer connoisseur, so that when they are out tasting beer and making notations they no longer need to carry a weighty notebook and ruffle through it when comparing notes with like-minded people.
+Now there are apps available for the beer connoisseur so that when they are out tasting beer and making notes they no longer need to carry a weighty notebook and ruffle through it when comparing notes with like-minded people.
 It can now all be there at the click of a button.
 Now all of you others who are wondering what other benefits phone applications may have for beer had best read on.

 Untappd - $ FREE

 This is one of the most popular beer apps out there and with its user-friendly interface, and akin-ness to other apps in our lives it is easy to see why.
 Untappd is like social networking for the beer world; think of it as the beer lovers Facebook and Twitter all rolled into one.

 It allows you to check-in to a location and to let your friends know what beer you’re drinking, whilst at the same time letting you rate each beer.
 Your friends can also toast (like) or comment on your post, your beverage and your drinking hole of choice.
 It also acts as a journal of your beer-ventures.
 Pretty handy when the craft beer world is expanding and the amout of names and brands are getting harder and harder to keep track of.
 Finally -if that all weren’t enough- the app also offers suggestions of what you might like to try next based on what you’ve enjoyed so far.
 It also helps you to seek out establishments that serve said beer.

 Available on: IOS